- A domain name is the web address (URL) visitors can type in to find your web site.

 – Hostname/Alias: www

-– Value/Host: [the CNAME value you recorded in step 3]
+– Value/Host: [the CNAME Target value you recorded in step 3]

 - Complete the setup in Adventist Place

-Go back to Settings>Domains in Adventist Place, tap your custom domain name, and press the button labelled "Verify CNAME setup".
-Return to Settings>Domains and confirm that the status of your custom domain is now “Active”.
+Go back to Settings>Domains in Adventist Place, tap your custom domain name, and press the button labelled "Refresh Status".
+Return to Settings>Domains and confirm that the status of your custom domain is now “Completed”.

 It takes time for your new DNS record to propagate to every corner of the internet, and it takes Adventist Place time to generate and connect a secure SSL certificate which includes your custom domain.
 Try waiting two hours, then test whether your custom domain name will display your site.
 If it does not work, try again after 24 hours, then again after 48 hours.

 Once you confirm that your custom domain successfully takes you to your Adventist Place site, you can now opt to make it your primary domain by returning to Settings>Domains and click the star next to your custom domain name.